Inside: A mini brownie cupcakes recipe.

 I know many people who aren’t quite as cheerful when their birthday comes around.
-I get it, we’re not getting any younger, but to me, a birthday has always been a happy day that I look forward to for weeks in advance.
-I love planning how to celebrate the next big party to make my friends and family happy.
+Trust me, I get it, we’re not getting any younger, but to me, a birthday has always been a happy day that I look forward to for weeks in advance.
+One of my favorite things is planning how to celebrate the next big party to make my friends and family happy.
 Here’s a clue to how I stay so excited: it always involves TONS of food and sweets, plus, some dancing 😉

-I made a quick and simple one-bowl brownie batter, baked it in a mini-muffin pan, and frosted the cupcakes with the simplest chocolate frosting possible – not the usual buttercream, but a rich chocolate ganache.
+So, I made a quick and simple one-bowl brownie batter, baked it in a mini-muffin pan, and frosted the mini brownie cupcakes with the simplest chocolate frosting possible, a rich chocolate ganache.

 - 4 ounces (115 grams) bittersweet or semisweet chocolate, coarsely chopped